Whether you want to discover some new music or relax with the old favourites, here are the top ten best Irish traditional folk bands of all time.

 The Kane Sisters: The Kane Sisters are traditional Irish fiddle players from Connemara in County Galway.
 They have released three excellent albums.
 Their latest album is from 2010, which includes some great contemporary folk music.

-FAQs about the best Irish traditional folk bands
+Your questions answered about the best Irish traditional folk bands

 What Irish band is considered the best of all time?